Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Methods

 As mentioned above, we hope that the features after passing through the Encoder can be as linearly separable as possible, transforming the transfer learning of the inversion model (from labeled seismic traces to unlabeled seismic traces) into linear extrapolation or interpolation.
 Therefore, the high-dimensional features encoded by the Encoder should be representable by high-dimensional straight lines:

-where $F_m^x \in \{F_m^1, F_m^2,... \}$ represents features of seismic trace $S_x$ and $A_{m\times 1} \times x + B_{m\times 1}$ is a straight line in an m-dimensional space.
-However, this line is difficult to calculate directly, so we propose Dimension Reducer for constraint.
+where $F_m^x \in \{F_m^1, F_m^2,... \}$ represents the features of the consecutive seismic traces $\{ S_1(t), S_2(t),...S_x(t)\}$; $x$ represents the trace number or spatial order of the seismic traces in the entire seismic dataset. $S_x$ and $A_{m\times 1} \times x + B_{m\times 1}$ is a straight line in an m-dimensional space.
+However, this line is difficult to calculate directly, so we propose the Dimension Reducer for constraint.
 First, transform the above equation to obtain

-the Equation~\ref{x} is in the form of a standard linear layer.
-The architecture of Dimension Reducer we constructed is shown in Figure~\ref{model}(e).
-In addition to two linear layers (respectively used for reduction of channels and sequence length), we added a Bi-GRU layer which is a time-series processing model constructed using linear layers, designed to better constrain temporal features.
-Since Dimension Reducer is a simple and lightweight network, containing only approximately 1k parameters, it can form a good constraint on the Encoder through gradient descent and this strategy has been widely used for feature alignment in some domain adaptation works \citep{50}.
+Equation~\ref{x} is in the form of a standard linear layer.
+Therefore, we propose the Dimension Reducer to fit this straight line, with its loss function:

+where $D$ and $E$ denote the Dimension Reducer and Encoder, respectively.
+The architecture of the Dimension Reducer is illustrated in Figure~\ref{model}e.
+It consists of two linear layers (for channel and sequence length reduction) and a Bi-GRU layer with one hidden unit, which is designed to effectively constrain temporal features.
+As a simple and lightweight network with approximately 1,000 parameters, the Dimension Reducer provides a strong constraint on the Encoder through gradient descent.
+This strategy is commonly used for feature alignment in domain adaptation studies \citep{50}.